How Jason Helps Clients

 Outside the Office

 Jason was born and raised in Pittsburgh.
-He has a full and busy household with a wife, daughter, a dog and a second child on the way.
-These days, his hobbies mostly consist of spending as much time as he can with his daughter.
+He has a full and busy household with a wife, two children and a dog.
+These days, his hobbies mostly consist of spending as much time as he can with his family.
 Jason loves to travel and experience different cultures by bypassing all of the heavy tourist spots and seeking out the local fun spots.
 While he enjoys practicing law, his dream job would be to enforce the law as a sheriff of a small town in a western part of the U.S. where he can have a deputy or two.

 There are several ways to meet an objective, but there may be only a few that fit a strategy to achieve the client’s goals.
 A good attorney develops a strategy for the client and never loses sight of it.